 Imagine a customer visiting your website for the first time.
 They arrive at your homepage to find a seamless website design, finding all the information they’re looking for easily.
 Despite the fleeting nature of that experience, it will leave a lasting impression on customers.
 In this case, visitors to your site will think of your brand as professional, organized and fresh - until they’re proven otherwise.

 Brand awareness refers to how recognized your brand is, and with a positive brand image you can expect to gain popularity.
-By developing a strong brand identity and marketing strategies, profound levels of recognition can result.
+By developing a strong brand identity and marketing strategies (and learning how to increase brand awareness), profound levels of recognition can result.
 Additionally, by upholding high levels of customer satisfaction, you’ll become a brand that audiences remember and eventually - depend on.

 Take a brand like Apple, for instance.
 Apple’s famous logo, and its history of delivering quality products (not to mention, killer marketing campaigns), result in a level of awareness that makes their brand image universally synonymous with technology and innovation.

 Your brand image often depends on proving your value to your customers, employees and community.
-Upholding a clearly defined mission and purpose, and showing your importance in your area of focus will prove value, especially to audiences who seek these qualities.
+Upholding a clearly defined mission and purpose, and showing your importance in your area of focus will prove value and brand equity, especially to audiences who seek these qualities.

 A car company like Toyota, which demonstrated their commitment to the environment by making the groundbreaking Prius, will make a strong impression on car-buyers who resonate with their efforts of reducing pollution.
 Along with other aspects of the car, like its price, appearance and size - this added value is something eco-friendly consumers will recognize when making a purchase.